knocte/2fsharp/python2fsharp.md

 ### Example 12: write less characters! especially good for readability of F# scripts

-Now that you understood the difference between tuples and currified parameters in F#, and how the latter is always preferrable, you may understand that writing so many parenthesis was actually only needed to map things in tuples and is, in fact, a powerful inertia from python devs that are starting to work with F#.
+Now that you understood the difference between tuples and currified parameters in F#, and how the latter is always preferrable, you may understand that writing so many parentheses was actually only needed to map things in tuples and is, in fact, a powerful inertia from python devs that are starting to work with F#.

 But as you start learning F# more and more, leaving the python days behind, and writing always parameters in currified form, you realize how many less characters you need to type:

-* Not so many parenthesis because you don't use tuples anymore.
+* Not so many parentheses because you don't use tuples anymore.
 * No need to use semicolons if you just use EOL separators.
 * No need to use colon character `:` so many times if you let the F# compiler infer types more (similar to the lack of types in python).
-* Using the pipe operator `|>` more to avoid writing many parenthesis on the right side of a very long line.
+* Using the pipe operator `|>` more to avoid writing many parentheses on the right side of a very long line.
-* No need for parenthesis in `if` expressions in F# (same as python).
+* No need for parentheses in `if` expressions in F# (same as python).

 With all these in mind, we're now going to re-write again all F# samples of this guide but without all these redundant characters: